 1.2.
-Conduct a comprehensive neighborhood-level audit to identify deficient active transportation infrastructure and develop and implement a staged plan that prioritizes high-injury portions of the network by 2027.
+Conduct a comprehensive neighborhood-level audit to identify deficient active transportation infrastructure and develop and implement a staged plan that prioritizes high injury portions of the network by 2027.
 Pursue Vision Zero measures that make it safer (and more attractive) for residents to walk and roll.

-By conducting a comprehensive neighborhood audit, the cities can engage residents and businesses to identify deficient active-transportation infrastructure and develop and implement a staged plan for network improvements.
-Safety should serve as a key filter, and cities should prioritize high-injury portions of the network by building upon the studies conducted and measures identified through Sacramento's Vision Zero campaign.
+By conducting a neighborhood-level audit, the cities can engage residents to identify deficient active transportation infrastructure and develop and implement a staged plan for network improvements.
+Safety should serve as a filter and high injury portions of the network should be prioritized by building upon the studies conducted and measures identified through Sacramento's Vision Zero campaign.

-Active-transportation measures may include added or improved sidewalks, pedestrian/bike crossings, protected bikeways, bike storage facilities, efficient street lighting, covered rest areas, drinking fountains and wayfinding signs.
-The cities should prioritize marginalized communities and key travel corridors and consider optimizing traffic-signal timing for bicyclists to travel safely through busy streets and intersections to make it safer for bicyclists in high-injury portions of the network.
+Active transportation measures may include added or improved sidewalks, pedestrian/bike crossings, protected bikeways, bike storage facilities, efficient street lighting, covered rest areas, drinking fountains and wayfinding signs.
+The cities should prioritize marginalized communities and key travel corridors and consider optimizing traffic signal timing for bicyclists to travel safely through busy streets and intersections to make it safer for bicyclists in high injury portions of the network.